AndreaViolaCaroline/1dv610-assignment-L1/testrapport.md

 I created a test folder where I ran npm init and basically had a seperate javascript project.
 I found a command 'npm link' that was new to me (indepth info at https://docs.npmjs.com/cli/v8/commands/npm-link).
 Essentially, it lets you test your package without hosting it on npm first thing.
 Creating a symbolic link between projects in your global node modules folder on your computer, making it easier to develop and lets you reference your package locally!

-Inside that test folder I created a simple app.js file and simulated the windwizard being used, changing the options object and validating the calculations manually as well as trying to "ruin" the functionality by providing wrong/missing arguments.
+Inside that test folder I created a simple app.js file and simulated the wizard being used, changing the options object and validating the calculations manually as well as trying to "ruin" the functionality by providing wrong/missing arguments.

 Example wind conversion: